descostesn/tepr/R/pre-study/README.md

 3) Modify the function resfilter to handle Universe and Group using the filter table
   - rename resfilter to universegroup
   - The filtering is done with the subfunction .createboolmat
+  - The result of the function is stored in the variable unigroupdf